elegantchaos/Bookish/README.md

 All entities are represented as `CDRecords`, which have properties, and contain/are-contained-by other records.

-Entity types include: book, person, publisher, role, list, series
+Entity types include: book, person, organisation, role, list, series

 ### Book